Machine Learning Assessment: implications to cybersecurity: Introduction

+The receiver operating characteristics (ROC) curve is a plot of the true positive fraction (TPF), which is $1-\FNF$, versus the FPF.
+Then the area under the curve (AUC) is given by:

-which means how the classifier scores for class $\omega_1$ are stochastically larger than those of class $\omega_2$.
+which expresses how the classifier scores for class $\omega_1$ are stochastically larger than those of class $\omega_2$.

-If the distributions $F_1$ and $F_2$ are not known, the error rates \eqref{Eqe1e2} and the AUC \eqref{eq47}--\eqref{eq:PopulationManWhit} can be estimated only numerically from a given dataset, called the testing dataset.
-This is done by assigning equal probability mass for each observation, since this is the Maximum Likelihood Estimation (MLE):
+If the distributions $F_1$ and $F_2$ are not known, a setup that is called nonparametric or distribution-free, any performance measure can be estimated only numerically from a given dataset, called the testing dataset.
+This is regardless of the testing paradigm, i.e., whether this testing dataset is obtained by simulation, resampling, or sequestering.
+This is done by assigning equal probability mass for each observation:

 where $n$ is the size of the testing dataset.
-In this case the nonparametric estimators of \eqref{Eqe1e2}--\eqref{eq44} will be given by:
+Lemma~\ref{lem:perf-estim-from} shows that this is the maximum likelihood estimator (MLE) of the distribution $F$.